geosolutions-it/geobatch/src/doc/source/developers/developAction.rst

 Develop an action
 ====================

 Starting from |GB| **1.4** an action is much simpler to develop than the previous versions.
-The need for developing boilerplate code or create spring context files has been removed.
+The need for create boilerplate code or spring context files for each action has been removed.

-Just create a POJO where unmarshall the configuration, create the action class extending *BaseAction.java*, annotate these two classes with some GeoBatch annotations and use the action inside a flow configuration.
+Now developers has just to create a POJO for handle the configuration, develop the action class extending *BaseAction.java*, annotate these two classes with some GeoBatch annotations and use the action inside a flow configuration.

-In the next sections of this chapter will be described all the **naming convenction**, the **maven poms** to create or change, how to **develop unit tests** and of course which **annotations must be used** to create an action.
+In the next sections of this chapter will be described:

+* All the `naming convenctions <#naming-conventions-and-other-general-guidelines>`_ should be used
+* The `annotations <#develop-an-action-the-annotations>`_ must be used to create an action
+* Steps to do for `migrate a Flow configuration from GB 1.3 to GB 1.4 <#develop-an-action-flow-configuration-migration-from-gb-1-3-to-gb-1-4>`_
+* The code templates  to use for `develop an action <#develop-an-action-write-the-source-code>`_
+* The `maven pom management <#maven>`_ need for add a new action
+* How to `access to Temp and Config dir <#temp-and-config-directories-usage>`_ when developing an action
+* How to `develop unit tests <#unit-testing>`_

 Naming conventions and other general guidelines
 ----------------------------------------------------